he-actlab/AxBench_old/README.md

 1) After downloading the **AxBench**, please go to the *anpu.compiler* directory and run the Makefile.
 It will create a static library which will be later used to execute the applications on analog neural network model.

-2) Then, in the root directory specify the full path location of the *anpu.compiler* and the location of the FANN library.
+2) Then, in the root directory specify the full path location of the *anpu.compiler* and the location of the FANN library in *config.mk*.

 3) You are set to use **AxBench**.
 You can simply execute the *run.sh* script to make or run the each of the applications.